JimDesu/basis-lang/spec.md

 | `uninit`, `uninit` | `uninit` |
 | `init`, `uninit` | `uncertain` (read-then-use is a static error) |

-**Conformance.** At every successful exit edge of a command body, every productive parameter must have state `init`.
-Otherwise, the body fails to typecheck (the productive write-once obligation per §6.13).
+**Conformance.** At every successful exit edge of a command body, every CREATE parameter must have state `init`.
+Otherwise, the body fails to typecheck (the CREATE write-once obligation per §6.13).

 ### E.3 Failure-State Lattice Analysis